-Schwiegerling (pictured at right) discovered he had cataract in one eye before receiving an implant.
+Schwiegerling himself discovered he had cataract in one eye before receiving an implant.

-"I'm a user and not just a maker," he says.
+"I'm a user and not just a maker," he said.
 "I am thrilled with being able to do my outdoor activities, work at the computer and read without being encumbered by glasses.
 I see like I am young again."